openshift/cluster-api-actuator-pkg/docs/tests.md

 Within this test machineset with 1 desired replica and with a specific set of labels is created.
 After, a Job with 6 desired replicas is attempting to be scheduled on nodes with labels configured for previously created machinesets.

 The test is expecting both machinesets to be scaled up to 3 machines and accept the payload.
-Then, created Job is removing and the machineset is expected to be scaled down back to 1 replica.
+Then, created Job is removed and the machineset is expected to be scaled down back to 1 replica.

 After machinesets will be scaled back to 1 replica test checks if no cluster-autoscaler specific annotations are presented on machines and no autoscaler specific taints are presented on respective nodes from these machinesets.